droidsolutions/amqp-ts/README.md

 - using up-to-date [amqplib](http://www.squaremobius.net/amqp.node/) (unfortunately the original package uses a four year old version the only support outdated NodeJS version)
 - dropped support for outdated NodeJS versions (Compile target in tsconfig is ES2018 which is fully supported by Node 10).
+- dropped winston as dependency, instead a factory must be provided to the connection constructor which returns any logger.

 ### Defining Features